LinkedInLearning/edge-computing-foundations-architecting-applications-for-the-edge-2028253/README.md

-# COURSENAME
+# Edge Computing Foundations: Architecting Applications for the Edge
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Edge Computing Foundations: Architecting Applications for the Edge`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions